PedroChaps/RCProj-2022_2023/README.md

 # RCProj-2022_2023

 This is the project submission of the group 31, in the RC class of the academic year 2022-2023.

+99181 - Tony Afonso
+99298 - Pedro Chaparro

 ## Structure
 The file structure is as follows: